Dynamics of a single exciton in strongly correlated bilayers

-The ladder-like spectrum for small nonzero values of $\alpha$ is quite remarkable, and is a typical bilayer feature.
-To understand this notice that the interactions with the longitudinal spin wave are responsible, in first order in $\alpha$, for the Ising spectrum.
-Take the SCBA equation (\ref{SCBA}), neglect the transversal vertex and expand the self-energy up to first order in $\alpha$.
+Upon the inclusion of a small nonzero interlayer coupling $\alpha$ a ladder spectrum seems to appear, reminiscent of the spectrum of a single hole in a Ising antiferromagnet.
+Physically, this can be understood as follows.
+In the $\alpha=0$ limit, the magnetic interactions are dominated by the transverse excitations which are just single layer spin waves.
+For any finite $\alpha > 0$ the (interlayer) longitudinal spin waves become increasingly relevant.
+To understand their effect on the exciton spectral function, consider the SCBA equation (\ref{SCBA}), neglect the diagrams involving transversal spin waves and expand the self-energy up to first order in $\alpha$.
 Only the single spin wave diagram contributes and it equals

 from which we deduce, observing that $\Sigma^- = \Sigma^+$ and shifting the momentum summation, that the self-energy must be momentum-independent and given by the self-consistent equation